glutengo/rendering-strategies/backend/res/posts/react/react.md

 };
 ```

-Our page component follows a similar pattern: It fetches the data it needs itself (in case of our Post page: the content of the post) and it calls the static `getInitialProps` function of the `Layout` component and passes down the data.
+Our page component follows a similar pattern: It fetches the data it needs itself (in case of our post page: the content of the post) and it calls the static `getInitialProps` function of the `Layout` component and passes down the data.

 ```js
 Post.getInitialProps = async function(context) {